Image and Media File Best Practices

 Emails

-In the Stationery section of the Composer, check the Message Width setting:
+In the email composer Design tab, in the Stationery section, check the Message Width setting:

-- For an image to stretch fully across the email, your image should be this many pixels wide
+- For an image to stretch fully across the email, your image should be 600 pixels wide

 - For an image to fit into one column of a two-column section, it should be 50% of your message width